instrumentisto/rust-incubator/faq.md

 #### - How do mentors distinguish between finished Pool Requesters and unfinished Pool Requesters?

 After you have completed the Pool Request, you should remove the marker "Not Ready / DRAFT / WIP" from the title.
-You must also specify one of the mentors in the reviewers of that Pool Request and tag both mentors in the comment section of that Pool Request.
+You must also specify one of your mentors in the reviewers of that Pool Request and tag all of your mentors in the comment section of that Pool Request.

 #### - How many mentors do you need to get an approve from, before a merge?